-ATTACHMENT C: BUDGET TEMPLATE
+ATTACHMENT B: BUDGET TEMPLATE

 Please be specific and include as much line-item detail as is reasonably possible.
 Use this space to provide more specific justification for expenditures mentioned in the Budget Narrative.
 Break down cost categories such as "equipment," "travel," "salaries," "training," or "supplies" to individual components so that it is clearly understood how funding will be spent.
 For example, for travel, list costs for flights, hotel, per diem, and transportation.
+For any personnel expenses, describe assigned duties and break down the personnel expenses by rate and time spent on the project.
 All program expenses and all match should be accounted for.

 Capital Expenses

-Item Quantity Amount Paid with Grant Match- in-kind Description/Justification Funds or cash
+Item Quantity Amount Paid Match- Description/Justification

+with Grant in-kind -

+Funds or cash